krispinwandel/runpod_startup_scripts/README.md

 ## First-Time Startup: Creating a VSCode Server Token

 1. Deploy a runpod and mount a network volume at `/workspace` (default mount dir).
-2. Open the web terminal and the following commands to generate a VSCode server token and save it:
+2. Open the web terminal and run the following commands to generate a VSCode server token:

 ```bash
 cd /workspace